braze-inc/braze-docs/_docs/_hidden/private_betas/iam_drag_and_drop/create_dnd_iam.md

 With the Drag & Drop Editor, you can create completely custom and personalized in-app messages in either campaigns or Canvas using the drag & drop editing experience.

 {% alert important %}
 This feature is currently in beta.
-Please reach out to your custommer success representative for access.
+Please reach out to your customer success representative for access.
 {% endalert %}

 If you want to use your existing custom HTML templates or templates created by a third party, they must be recreated in the Drag & Drop Editor.

-> TO DO: Add video how-to

 Not sure whether your in-app message should be sent using a campaign or a [Canvas]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/in-app_messages_in_canvas/)?
 Campaigns are better for single, simple messaging campaigns, while Canvases are better for multi-step user journeys.
 Once you’ve selected where to build your message, let’s dive into the steps to create a drag & drop in-app message!